thelatemail/emacs_and_r_quickstart/README.md

 `M-n` = cycle forward to *next* submissions

 Something a little different is the ability to directly move your cursor to previously submitted code, and edit/interact with it like a text file.
-This means you can also edit a previous line and resubmit.
+This means you can also edit a previous line/code-chunk and resubmit.
 Handy if you've made a silly error that needs correcting.

 ![Alt](/04-correct.gif "Correcting a line above")